-ATTENTION: Granite Mountain Preserve is OPEN, but trail work is ongoing.
+ATTENTION: Granite Mountain Preserve is OPEN for public use, but trail work is in progress and trails are not yet marked.
 Please use caution and hike at your own risk.

 About Granite Mountain

 Granite Mountain is located within the watershed of the Peekskill Hollow Brook, part of both the City of Peekskill and Town of Cortlandt drinking water systems.
 It provides important habitat for wildlife, and was listed in the 2007 Town of Putnam Valley Comprehensive Plan as being “of significant interest to the community.”
 Granite Mountain is also an important part of the Croton-to-Highlands Biodiversity Area, identified by both New York State and the US Forest Service as a conservation priority.

 Update on Public Access

 With generous grant and community support, we have been working on several improvements within the Preserve to make it more accessible to the public.

 A new welcome sign near the main gate on Peekskill Hollow Road was recently installed and a new parking / access area just passed the main gate was completed at the end of 2018.
 Joshua Uchetel, a scout from Putnam Valley Boy Scouts of America Troop 41, designed and constructed a new informational kiosk beside the parking lot, which we will be populating with information to help guests plan their visit.

 Our land team has also made several improvements to the trail system that will better protect the property’s natural resources and enhance the visitor experience, like constructing new sustainable trails and rerouting some existing trails.
 The upgraded trail system will be fully blazed and marked soon (anticipated for the fall of 2019).
 Detailed trail maps will be available both online and at the trailhead kiosk at that time.